Equipment for Conservation Agriculture

 Literature about CA Equipment

-Below are several suggested articles: - Sims, Brian G. 2011.
+- Sims, Brian G. 2011.
 Some advances in mechanization options for Conservation Agriculture systems: reflections from the V World Congress of Conservation Agriculture, Brisbane, Australia, September 2011.
 IAgrE website.
 (10 p. pdf)

 - 2011.
 Small Tractors Lead to Surplus Crops: USAID's two-wheel tractors increase farm efficiency and create greater prosperity for Afghan farmers.
 USAID Afghanistan website.
 February 28.